Frame of reference

 Cable car

-Frame of reference example - cable car
+Frame of reference example - Cable car

-The cable car’s frame of reference offers a panoramic view of the surroundings, creating the illusion of a person standing far away appearing to be moving | Image: Stock photo[●]
+The cable car’s frame of reference offers a panoramic view of the surroundings, creating the illusion of a person standing far away appearing to be moving | Image: Pixabay

 Imagine being seated inside a cable car, gently gliding through the picturesque mountains.
 Through the window, you spot a person standing on a hill.
 From the perspective of the cable car, the person appears to be moving backward.
 This is because the frame of reference is the cable car itself.
 Simultaneously, from the person’s viewpoint, they would perceive the cable car as moving forward.
 This difference in perception arises due to the distinct frames of reference between the observer and the person on the hill.